iiasa/message_ix/doc/video/install.rst

 Our team has developed a very rich set of example models that give you an introduction to the use of MESSAGEix, ixmp, and some of the many capabilities of the framework.

-Complete information about these tutorials is available in the documentation
+Complete information about these tutorials is available in the documentation…

 .. note::

    Go to documentation, navigate to page about “Tutorials”.

-…on this page.
+…here on this page.

 So we will cover the instructions under “Getting tutorial files” and “Running tutorials using Anaconda”.